kushymittal/Reading-List/README.md

 ## 2017

+- [x] Sapiens: A Brief History of Humankind, Yuval Noah Harari
+- [x] Gödel, Escher, Bach: An Eternal Golden Braid, Douglas R. Hofstadter
 - [x] The Hitchhiker's Guide to the Galaxy (Hitchhiker's Guide to the Galaxy, #1), Douglas Adams
+- [x] Gang Leader for a Day, Sudhir Venkatesh
+- [x] The Infinite, A.W.
+Moore
+- [x] How Not to Be Wrong: The Power of Mathematical Thinking, Jordan Ellenberg

 ## 2018